40net-cloud/fortinet-azure-solutions/FortiGate/A-Single-VM/README.md

 - PREFIX : This prefix will be added to each of the resources created by the template for ease of use and visibility.
 - LOCATION : This is the Azure region where the deployment will be deployed.
-- USERNAME : The username used to login to the FortiGate GUI and SSH management UI.
+- USERNAME : The username used to login to the FortiGate-VM GUI and SSH management UI.
-- PASSWORD : The password used for the FortiGate GUI and SSH management UI.
+- PASSWORD : The password used for the FortiGate-VM GUI and SSH management UI.

 ### Azure Portal